Distinctions-based program empowers Indigenous people to improve skills and find jobs

 - The Indigenous population is young and is the fastest growing population in Canada.
 More than 400,000 Indigenous youth will be of age to enter the job market over the next decade.

-- The Government and Indigenous partners are working together to ensure that Indigenous people have the same opportunities for skills development and employment as non-Indigenous Canadians.
+- The Government of Canada and Indigenous partners are working together to ensure that Indigenous people have the same opportunities for skills development and employment as non-Indigenous Canadians.

 - The ISET Program takes a distinctions-based approach to recognize the unique needs of First Nations, Inuit and Métis, in addition to a dedicated funding stream to support services to urban and non-affiliated Indigenous people.

-- Of this new funding, $325 million over five years, and $67 million per year ongoing, is dedicated to the Métis Nation Labour Market stream.
+- Of this new funding, $161.2 million over five years, and $32.6 million per year ongoing, is dedicated to the Inuit Labour Market Strategy.

 Indigenous Skills and Employment Training Program

 The Indigenous Skills and Employment Training (ISET) Program is designed to help First Nations, Inuit, Métis and urban/non-affiliated Indigenous people improve their skills and find employment.

 In 2016 and 2017, the Government engaged with key Indigenous partners and organizations across the country to review and renew the Aboriginal Skills and Employment Training Strategy (ASETS).
 Following this engagement, the Government and Indigenous partners co-developed the implementation of the ISET Program.